EVV compliance across different IDD agencies in the U.S.

 Although a very frequent topic, there appears to be significant internal under-preparation for EVV.
 Allocating the time necessary to tackle EVV holistically and planning for the data-capture to blend invisibly into your daily operations (complete integration) and for the data to enhance your daily operations is in the purview of every organization.

 Our goal at SETWorks has been to achieve this “invisible” integration – to truly offer the best solution possible for IDD agencies and make complying with EVV as painless for providers as possible.
-If you would like to talk more with us about any of the ideas here or how to easily implement an EVV solution, give us a call we’re happy to chat!
+If you would like to talk more with us about any of the ideas here or how to easily implement an EVV solution, fill out our demo form and we’ll get in touch.
+We’re happy to chat!